What are the hours of camp?

 Each day varies based on the theme of the week and the weather of the day.
 That said a general you can expect the following schedule:

-What does the schedule look like for Super Science Immersion Weeks?
+What does the schedule look like for Jr. Biologist & Sr. Biologist Weeks?

-Our 2019 Super Science Immersion program is meant to serve campers who are looking for a more hands-on science centered camp experience.
-We will still begin our morning with group team building activities, but for the rest of the day we will head out in the woods to investigate our research question for the day.
+Our 2020 Jr & Sr. Biologist and Noble Naturalist programs are meant to serve campers who are looking for a more hands-on science centered camp experience.
+We will still begin our morning with group team building activities, but for the rest of the morning we will head out in the woods to investigate our research questions for the day.
 Each day will have a specific ecological topic to explore, and students will learn how to use a variety of tools and fieldwork techniques to approach the topic and collect specific data.
 Some days we might bring our lunches with us, as our schedule will be dictated by wherever the river (or bird or turtle, etc) leads us, and we may not come back to the Ecology Center until after lunch.
 Campers who enroll in this program should have an interest in learning more about the plants, animals, and ecosystems at CREA.
 No prior knowledge or experience is necessary; just a desire to explore, investigate, and get dirty!

 Can my child bring electronics to camp?

-We ask that all i-devices, phones, and any electronic equipment/games be left at home.
+We unplug!
+We ask that electronic devices be left at home.
 While at camp electronics are strictly forbidden.
 CREA is not responsible for any lost or damaged items and to avoid this, please do not bring any to camp.
-If an electronic devise is found with a camper the Camp Director will place this in a locked area in the camp office for the remainder of the camp day until pick up.
+If an electronic device is found with a camper the Camp Director will place this in a locked area in the camp office for the remainder of the camp day until pick up.